maxmcd/blog/content/posts/strategies-for-binary-relocation.md

 /Users/00000000001111111111/.bramble/sooooooooooo/
 ```

-This way, the path length is always the same, so it's easy for us to find it within build outputs and patch teh path to be something else.
+This way, the path length is always the same, so it's easy for us to find it within build outputs and patch it to be something else.
 Changing a users username or changing the store location will now mean all build outputs need to be patched, but there is at least a clear path to do so.

 ## Summary